 The purpose of this study was to investigate the effectiveness of compassion therapy and ACT on body image in patients with musculoskeletal pain.
-The results indicated that compassion therapy and ACT can promote the body image of patients.
+The results indicated the compassion therapy and ACT can promote the body image of patients.
 This result is consistent with the previous studies [10-25].
-In this study, unlike previous studies, an attempt has been made to target the body image of musculoskeletal patients with two important approaches of cognitive third-wave treatment and to check how stable both treatments are over time.
+In this study, unlike previous studies, an attempt has been made to target the body image of musculoskeletal patients with two important approaches of cognitive third wave treatment and to check how stable both treatments are over time.

-In explaining this finding, it can be said that in compassion therapy, patients get to know the feelings related to their bodies and react to them again.
-As result. the selfа compassionate neural circuit is formed in the patient's brain [30].
+In explaining this finding, it can be said that in compassion therapy, patients get to know the feelings related to their body and react to it again.
+As a result, self-compassionate neural circuit is formed in the patient's brain [30].
 Fears about the body diminish or disappear.
 The patient stops rumination or judgment about the whole body or a part of the body.
 In the course of this intervention, there are usually trainings about facing pain and the body in a metaphorical way.
-In other words, the metaphors used in this therapy help the therapist and the client to face them more effectively and accept their characteristics [31].
-But in the ACT group, the patient accepts the problems related to the body and tries to commit to changing it, even if chronic or acute pains have distorted it.
-Acceptance and commitment therapy techniques teach patients to examine their personal experiences.
+In other words, the metaphors used in this therapy help the therapist and the client to face them in a more effective way and accept their characteristics [31].
+But in ACT group, the patient accepts the problems related to the body and tries to commit to changing it, even if chronic or acute pains have distorted it.
+Acceptance and teach commitment techniques therapy examine patients to their personal experiences.
 In this therapeutic approach, patients find wrong attitudes about the whole body or a part of the body [32].
 Therefore, they challenge negative images caused by chronic pain and try to replace positive body images during treatment without personal judgment about it.

-One of the significant limitations of this study was that the pain of the patients became severe, and this lowered the possibility of cooperation.
-Therefore, according to research literature, third-wave cognitive therapy is effective on pain; it is also effective on body image, and researchers are suggested for future studies to pay attention to other types of this treatment approach in their studies.
+One of the significant limitations of this study was that the pain of the patients became severe and this lowered the possibility of cooperation.
+Therefore, according to research literature, third wave cognitive therapy is effective on pain, it is also effective on body image, and researchers are suggested for future studies to pay attention to other types of this treatment approach in their studies.